Single person: Civil status and health

-A person's civil status can have an effect on their health.
-People have different perspectives on the ways in which civil status influences health.

 A study in 2000 by the BioMed Central's public health journal covering the anti-depressant use of 3,500 Finnish people found an 80% increased risk of depression for those living alone.
 A 2022 finding published in the August issue of Frontiers in Psychiatry using 2,056 studies and data from 123,859 participants found that living alone increased the chances of depression by 42%.

 Paul Dolan, professor in behaviorial science at the London School of Economics, explained that "if you're a woman, don't bother [getting married]", as a study from the American Time Use Survey found that single women live longer and happier lives than married women.

 People who support singleness have different opinions on it, pointing out that not all marriages are created equal.
 Healthy people, with psychological well-being, have happy relationships with their partners.
 In contrast, unhappy marriages will have the opposite effect, "A bad marriage can make a person feel more isolated than being single" according to sociologist professor Eric Klinenber at New York University.

 A study of more than 10,000 adults found that married couples were more likely to gain weight during their process of romantic ventures than singles.
 In other words, married couples have a higher risk of weight gain that may be large enough to pose a health risk, as reported by Zhenchao Qian, professor of sociology at Ohio State University.